block-hczhai/pyblock3-preview/README.md

 Installation
 ------------

+Using ``pip``:

+    pip install pyblock3

+Or you can compile it manually:

 Dependence: `python3`, `psutil`, `numba`, and `numpy` (version >= 1.17.0). pyblock3 can run in pure python mode, in which no C++ source code is required to be compiled.